 • 10 nanograms per milliliter for urine

-It is equally important to note that you can still be prosecuted for operating a vehicle while under the influence of marijuana even if neither one of these tests are administered, merely on the suspicion of the individual that pulls you over and the way you were operating the vehicle.
+It is equally important to note that you can still be prosecuted for operating a vehicle while under the influence of marijuana even if neither one of these tests is administered, merely on the suspicion of the individual that pulls you over and the way you were operating the vehicle.

 If in addition, alcohol comes into play, it is highly likely that stiffer penalties will be imposed.